In a hole in the ground there lived a hobbit. Not a nasty, dirty, wet hole. It was a hobbit-hole, and that means comfort.

+24 Gandalf’s Cutting is an Open Edition piece.
 Please note: This miniature environment was designed and prototyped here at the Workshop.
 Images are of a pre-production prototype.
-This product is hand painted and variations may occur.
+This product is hand painted and variations will occur.

 This gorgeous little environment is an exacting miniature replica of the movie set that can be visited at Hobbiton in Matamata, New Zealand.
 It was designed by the same artists and craftspeople who worked on the movie.